 What is different, is the color scheme, which is almost identical to that of Mars itself.
 The deep blackness of its dial and case is accented with luminescent orange for the hands and Arabic numerals.
 The black leather strap is also stitched with contrasting orange.

-The good news is that Fortis is going to limit the watch’s production at reasonable 2012 models, so most of us won’t have any trouble at all as to getting of these toys on our wrists.
-The price of the timepiece is still unknown, but there is a good chance that it will be around €1200, which is more than affordable even in times like this.
+The good news is that Fortis is going to limit the production at reasonable 2012 models, so most of us won’t have any trouble at all as to get one of these toys on our wrists.
+The price is still unknown, but there is a good chance that it will be around €1200, which is more than affordable even in times like this.

 Fortis B42 Black Mars 500 Limited Edition specification